-The vertebral arch may be intact with no evidence of ligamentous failure, or it may be comminuted with significant failure of the posterior ligamentous complex; the ligamentous disruption is between the fractured vertebra and the one below it.
+The vertebral arch may be intact with no evidence of ligamentous failure, or it may be comminuted with a significant failure of the posterior ligamentous complex; the ligamentous disruption is between the fractured vertebra and the one below it.

 Distractive Flexion Stage 1

-Failure of the posterior ligamentous complex, as evidenced by facet subluxation in flexion, with abnormal divergence of the spinous process.
+Failure of the posterior ligamentous complex, as evidenced by facet subluxation in flexion, with an abnormal divergence of the spinous process.

 Distractive Flexion Stage 2